 In summary, end users send their traffic to a regional service provider, which can be a Tier-3 or Tier-2 operator.
 These lower tier operators in turn directly connect to a Tier-1 provider at an IXP or indirectly by sending traffic through a transit provider that has a direct connection with a Tier-1 provider.
 The Tier-1 provider then peers with another Tier-1 provider that can reach the destination for the Internet traffic.
 All of this inter-networking, or to be exact, inter-AS routing, is done using the Border Gateway Protocol (BGP).

-And that is the birds-eye view of Internet routing.
+And with that we complete the basics of Internet routing.